Rickrolling: April 2008 peak

+Further recognition, "BarackRoll" videos, and Astley parade appearance

-Videos adapting the rickroll meme were popular during the 2008 United States presidential election.
-An August 2008 YouTube video by Hugh Atkin, titled "Barackroll", was a mashup consisting of footage of Barack Obama dancing on The Ellen DeGeneres Show, paired with words spoken from Obama spliced to match the lyrics of "Never Gonna Give You Up".
-The video was acknowledged by The Ellen DeGeneres Show and by Astley, who called it his favorite use of the meme.
-Atkin also made a sequel titled, "John McCain Gets BarackRoll'd", using footage of a speech by John McCain, with "Barackroll" edited onto a screen behind him while he stays silent.
-According to Vernallis, the two "Barackroll" videos reflect the popular conceptions of the two candidates: Obama is portrayed as a skilled singer who will "never give up", and a parallel is drawn between him and Astley as both appealed to both Black and White people, while McCain appears dull in contrast.
+Videos adapting the rickroll meme were popular during the 2008 United States presidential election between Barack Obama and John McCain.
+An August 2008 YouTube video by Hugh Atkin, titled "BarackRoll", was a mashup consisting of footage of Obama dancing on The Ellen DeGeneres Show, paired with words spoken by Obama spliced to match the lyrics of "Never Gonna Give You Up".
+The video was acknowledged by The Ellen DeGeneres Show and by Astley, who called it his favourite use of the meme.
+Atkin also made a sequel titled, "John McCain Gets BarackRoll'd", using footage of a speech by McCain, with "BarackRoll" edited onto a screen behind him while he stays silent.
+According to media scholar Carol Vernallis, the two "BarackRoll" videos reflect the popular conceptions of the two candidates: Obama is portrayed as a skilled singer who will "never give up", and a parallel is drawn between him and Astley as both appealed to both Black and White people, while McCain appears dull in contrast.
+"BarackRoll" followed a format of "Never Gonna Give You Up" mashup videos that used the word "roll" in the title to transparently indicate the connection to rickrolling.
+A similar video spliced clips from the series Mad Men to match the song.

-At the 2008 MTV Europe Music Awards in November 2008, Astley was nominated for "Best Act Ever" at the MTV Europe Music Awards after the online nomination form was flooded with votes.
-Despite not being on the original shortlist of nominees, Astley was named the Best Act Ever with one hundred million votes votes—more than all other votes combined—effectively rickrolling the awards.
-On 10 October, Astley's website confirmed that an invitation to the awards had been received.
-On 6 November 2008, just hours before the ceremony were due to air, it was reported that MTV Europe did not want to give Astley the award at the ceremony, wanting instead to present it at a later date.
-Many fans who voted for Astley felt the awards ceremony failed to acknowledge him as a legitimate artist.
+At the 2008 MTV Europe Music Awards in November 2008, Astley was nominated for "Best Act Ever" after the online nomination form was flooded with votes.
+Despite not being on the original shortlist of nominees, Astley won with one hundred million votes—more than all other votes combined—effectively rickrolling the awards.
 Astley chose not to attend the ceremony, instead making a statement saying, "This is the first time I have been nominated for the EMAs and I would like to thank everyone who voted for me".
-Astley stated in an interview that he felt the award was "daft", but noted that "MTV were thoroughly rickrolled".
+Astley stated in an interview that he felt the award was "daft", but noted that "MTV were thoroughly rickrolled". an MTV executive also said, "We've been well and truly Rickrolled".